• Skip to primary navigation

 Valentina K. Wein

 Spicy Asian Slaw Recipe with Basil is quick and easy to make and is packed with incredibly delicious, super fresh Asian flavors.
-This sweet and spicy coleslaw is perfect for a side, first course or vegan entrée salad.
+This sweet and spicy coleslaw is an ideal side dish, especially at barbecues and picnics.

 5 from 2 votes